PoussPouss/top-chef/README_PROJECT.md

 For running this project, you have to already installed `NodeJS`.
 If isn't the case you can download it at [download nodejs](https://nodejs.org/en/download/)
 For the front service, we use the `React` library, more explication how add the library to your project [react getting started](https://reactjs.org/docs/try-react.html)

-:point_up: Note: this project use a mongodb, but you **didn't** to install mongodb and create a database.
+:point_up: Note: this project use mongodb, but you **didn't** to install mongodb and create a database.
 Because the database is already host on a external server

 ## Start the project ##
 1. **Start the API** the api is coded in node js you need to execute this command :